Namespace Standard · Draft for Comment

 Trusted

-Proven reliability and usage history.
-Elevated from community standing through track record.
+Demonstrated reliability and usage history.
+Endpoint tested and found stable over a meaningful period.
+Promoted from experimental through track record.

 Tier 3